A PDF of this policy is at the bottom of the page.

 When an intimate, romantic and/or sexual relationship existed, occurs or develops between a university employee and a student or a supervisor and a subordinate, where there also exists a supervisory or evaluative relationship, an inherent conflict of interest arises.
 Where such a relationship exists, the person in the position of greater authority must:

-- immediately report the relationship:
+a. immediately report the relationship:

 - faculty members who have a past or present intimate, romantic or sexual relationship with a student must disclose the relationship, in writing, to the provost; further guidance is contained in the faculty collective bargaining agreement;